adamsar/shotputter/docs/index.md

 * `errorReporting.customEndpoint` *string* Send errors to a custom endpoint.
 The endpoint must accept a *POST* request with the following JSON body (depending on what is configured)
 ```
 {
+    type: "page_error",
+    payload: {
         message: "Stack trace\n", // Stack trace of the error occurred
         systemInfo: {}, // All system info obtained from the browser
         metadata: {}, // Any metadata that is set
         logs: [] // If `captureLogs` is enabled, this will be an array of the last 20 log messages.
+    },

 }
 ```
 * `errorReporting.template` *string \| function* Change the default template for all error reporting endpoints.